 The support levels

 These are levels on the market chart below which the current market price finds it difficult to fall further.
-Price is likely to bounce as it approaches the support level or consolidate before it breaks through but has higher chances of bouncing than breaking.
+Price is likely to bounce as it approaches the support level or consolidate before it breaks through.

 Let’s look at the illustration below;